 - After serialization, we ended up with a perfectly neutral XML document containing all necessary data.
 It had no traces of Sitecore in it — it was perfectly self-contained and “detached from the mothership.”

 - We sent this XML document to Microsoft Messaging Queue (the concept of a “target” was abstracted — we could have sent it to any number of things, MSMQ just being one of them).
 We wanted a buffer or “holding pen” between Sitecore and SQL.
 If SQL went down for some reason, we didn’t want Sitecore to break, or to lose updates.
 MSMQ is as old as dirt and rock-solid stable, so it would just sit around, accepting messages from Sitecore, storing them in the correct chronological order of receipt until some process asked for them.
 Additionally, MSMQ is ridiculously fast, and there’s no way Sitecore could overwhelm it.
+(I’ll discuss volume later, but suffice it to say that performance mattered.)

 - We created a Windows Service that processed the messages from MSMQ.
 This service knew nothing about Sitecore, it just maintained an open connection to MSMQ and processed anything that came down the pipe (technically, a process other than Sitecore could have dropped a properly-formatted message in MSMQ as well).
 The service took the XML document and updated the corresponding tables in the SQL database.
 The foreign key issues got a little complicated, so in some cases, we serialized child objects with the parent as nested XML, then updated the SQL from the “inside out.”